orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 * `this.orbitdb.counter` creates a new counter type with `options` that provide a write ACL for your IPFS node
 * `this.piecesDb.put` is modified to store the _address_ of this new database for later retrieval similar to the way you  stored media addresses in a previous chapter.

+> **Note:**  The nesting approach detailed here is but one of many, and you are free to organize your data as you see fit.
+This is a powerful feature of OrbitDB and we are excited to see how people tackle this problem in the future!

 ## Adding a higher-level database for user data

 Pieces of music to practice with are great to have, but moving forward you will want to allow users to further express themselves via a username and profile.
 This will also help prepare you for allowing users to connect to each other in the next chapter.